 In Nature, in moments of stillness, and in times of deep struggle.

 Do you practice yoga while you travel?
 Tell us about your healthy routines on the road.

 Movement is a MUST on vacation.
 I sometimes enjoy checking out local studios or beach yoga classes while away but I don’t always practice when traveling and in fact sometimes I use a vacation to take time away from my physical yoga practice.
 Instead, I might take to exploring a new place by foot (running), swimming in the sea or simply meditating.

 Can you share your recipe for happiness?

 Release.
 Release of insecurity, the release of fear, the release of self-doubt, the release of worry.

 Where should we go after visiting Albuquerque?

 Santa Fe!
-Santa Fe is the state capitol known for its architecture, creative art scene and holistic wellness.
+Santa Fe is the State Capitol known for its architecture, creative art scene, and holistic wellness.

-I am a 200hr RYT and New Mexican native with a hearty appetite for adventure and passion to unify and inspire people to live healthy, joyful, peace-filled lives using the practice and principles of yoga.
+I am a 200hr RYT and New Mexican native with a hearty appetite for adventure and a passion to unify and inspire people to live healthy, joyful, peace-filled lives using the practice and principles of yoga.
 My teaching style is a replica from which my own yoga practice stems- a place of creativity, joyful expression, and liberation.
 My teachings can range from a dynamic vinyasa flow accessing inner and outer strength, to a meditative yin practice, cultivating inner silence and awareness.
 I always commit to leaving my students feeling alive in their bodies and calm in their minds.